Ryanjlowe/ses-forward-to-pinpoint/README.md

 1. Deploy the [cloudformation.yaml](cloudformation.yaml) file in Amazon CloudFormation to deploy the rest of the architecture.

 1. Modify the deployed Lambda to update the mapping of from name to Pinpoint segment ids.

+1. Update the CloudWatch Alarm to enable an alerting mechanism that works for your use-case.